opensearch-project/perftop/docs/DesignDoc.md

 ### Line

-Line graph widget shows metrics on node-level, each line representing a Elasticsearch cluster node.
+Line graph widget shows metrics on node-level, each line representing an OpenSearch cluster node.
 Because the number of nodes is arbitrary, the colors are randomized by default unless the user specifies the set of colors in the configuration.

 ### Global options

 To allow more flexibility in the data visualization, we have extended few user-configurable options below:

-* `nodeName` — the name of the ES cluster node for PerfTop to do a “startsWith” check during data parsing.
+* `nodeName` — the name of the OpenSearch cluster node for PerfTop to do a “startsWith” check during data parsing.
 This allows cluster-wide tables and bar graphs to be node-specific.
 * `dimensionFilters` — users can define which dimension values to fetch for.

 ## Error Handling